Please see our FAQs Related to general Health Care Services:

 FAQs Related to Prescription Drug Benefit

 Our pharmacy network includes many pharmacies in your area.
-It is likely that your local pharmacy is in or network.
-A directory of contracted pharmacies is available on our website.
+It is likely that your local pharmacy is in our network.
+View our online pharmacy directory here.

 If you are not sure if your pharmacy is in our network, call Member Services.

 If your pharmacy is not in our network, you can transfer your prescriptions to a new pharmacy.

 Follow these two steps:

 - Visit our website and choose the Find a Doctor/Pharmacy tab or

 - Contact Member Services, and we will find a pharmacy for you.

 - Tell your new pharmacy that you want to have your prescriptions transferred.
 Give them the contact information for your current pharmacy.
 The new pharmacy will contact your current pharmacy and make the transfer.

 You should always go to a pharmacy in the Health Choice Arizona network.
 A pharmacy that is not in our network cannot help you fill your prescription or help with drug benefits.